istqborg/istqb_product_base/example-document/03-troubleshooting.md

 ## Invalid references to files in `syllabus.tex` file

-Every MD files you want to include in your document have to be added to TEX file.
-If the file referenced in the TEX file is not existent (wrong path, wrong name of the file, missing extension, etc.) the pipeline job will fail.
+Every MD files you want to include in your document have to be added to `\TeX`{=tex} file.
+If the file referenced in the `\TeX`{=tex} file is not existent (wrong path, wrong name of the file, missing extension, etc.) the pipeline job will fail.
 Example of the log:

 ```
 !
 Package markdown Error: Markdown file